testdasi/static/README.md

-# static-config
+# static
-Static config files for my other repos
+Static files for my other repos